GoogleCloudPlatform/opentelemetry-operations-go/RELEASING.md

 The script copies examples into a different directory removes any `replace` declarations in `go.mod` and builds them.
 This ensures they build with the published release, not the local copy.

-Also update the examples maintained outside this repo at https://github.com/GoogleCloudPlatform/golang-samples/tree/master/opentelemetry.
+* Update the examples maintained outside this repo at https://github.com/GoogleCloudPlatform/golang-samples/tree/master/opentelemetry.

+* Update the collector exporter